dotmesh-io/dotscience-python/README.md

 ## All the things you can record

-There's a lot more than just data files and summary stats that Dotscience will keep track of for you - and there's a choice of convenient ways to specify each thing, so it can fit neatly into your code.
+There's a lot more than just data files and metrics that Dotscience will keep track of for you - and there's a choice of convenient ways to specify each thing, so it can fit neatly into your code.
 Here's the full list:

 ### Start and end time